DevSw/sql-hashing-clr/README.md

 ###GetHashHybrid.function.sql
 The function that either calls SQL Server's HASHBYTES() function or the CLR based on the length of the input.

-###benchmark-clr.script.sql
+###benchmark-under8000.script.sql
-This script evaluates the CPU usage of the CLR vs. HASHBYTES().
+This script evaluates the CPU usage of HASHBYTES(), the CLR, and the hybrid function using inputs under 8000 bytes.
 Detailed information can be found in the comments for the script.

-###benchmark-hybrid.script.sql
+###benchmark-over8000.script.sql
-This script evaluates the CPU usage of the CLR vs. the hybrid function which uses a combination of the CLR and HASHBYTES().
+This script evaluates the CPU usage of the CLR vs. the hybrid function using inputes both under and over 8000 bytes.
 Detailed information can be found in the script.